Pointing Accuracy Improvements for the South Pole Telescope with Machine Learning: Current Pointing Methods

 This correction can be modeled with two parameters we define as $\asix$, which corresponds to an offset in the \eltext{} direction, and $\afive$, which corresponds to an offset in the \xeltext{} direction.
 We can convert these offsets to polar coordinates on the celestial sphere with magnitude $\mu$ and direction $\theta$, with $\theta = 0$ pointing towards the direction of increasing \eltext{} and $\phi$ increasing anti-clockwise.
 We calculate those values as follows:

 This notation simplifies the equations describing the corrections applied to \eltext{} (\elmath) and \aztext{} (\azmath):

 Typical operation assumes a value of $\afive = 4\arcmin 11\farcs17$ and $\asix = -14\arcmin 13\farcs36$.
-However, we expect $\asix$ to vary on relatively short timescales, as we discuss later in Section \ref{sec:var_point}.
+However, we expect $\asix$ to vary on relatively short timescales, as we discuss later in Section~\ref{sec:var_point}.

 The final step in the pointing model is correcting for errors in encoder offset.
 That is, the directions towards which the encoders read $\az = 0\degree$ and $\el = 0\degree$ may not agree with the true topographic origin.
+Furthermore, an offset in the \aztext{} encoder accounts for any constant timing offset in the control software when monitoring local sidereal time because of the location at the geographic South Pole.

 This correction can be modeled as two parameters $\aseven$ and $\azzero$, which correspond to the offsets in the origins of the \eltext{} encoder and the \aztext{} encoder, respectively.
 These corrections are direct additions to instructed encoder \eltext{} (\elmath) and \aztext{} (\azmath); i.e.